What is an Explainer Video and How It Works?

 Given the fact that the majority of TikTok users are teens and people in their twenties, your content should be engaging and fun.
 Lighten up your TikTok posts with jokes and occasionally throw in viral memes to keep your content relevant.

-Video descriptions can be another great way to market your brand.
+TikTok video descriptions can be another great way to market your brand.
 Make sure to write captivating descriptions for your TikTok videos.
-Making them too long and crammed is not a good idea.
+Making the descriptions too long and crammed is not a good idea.
 It’s best to keep your captions short yet still informative.
 Try to include catchy phrases that will spark the interest of your audience.

 Add popular hashtags in your captions.
 The more hashtags you use, the higher your chances of reaching a wider audience.
 However, lining up a bunch of irrelevant hashtags will do you more harm than good.
 So, pick the right ones that describe you and your products accurately.